How to migrate Google Workspace backup data to a new storage location.

 Storage type: Select Amazon S3 from the dropdown list.

-If your company has never used an Amazon AWS service, like Amazon EC2 or Amazon S3, you will need to create an Amazon AWS account.
-Please visit Amazon AWS, click the Create an AWS Account button, and follow the instructions.
+If your company has never used Amazon Web Services (AWS) before, you will need to create an AWS account.
+Please visit Amazon Web Services (AWS) , click the Create an AWS Account button, and follow the instructions.

 If you already have an AWS account, you can sign in directly using your account.

-To create your S3 bucket for Google Workspace backup data, please follow Amazon's official instructions at: https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html
+To create your S3 bucket for Google Workspace backup data, please follow the brief instructions below.

 3. Create an IAM account

 AWS IAM (Identity and Access Management) is a web service that helps you securely control access to AWS resources.
-The IAM account will be used to control access to the S3 bucket.
+Follow the brief instructions below to create an IAM account for CubeBackup and grant access to your S3 bucket.

-7. Click Create user, and choose the name of the intended user in the user list.
+7. Click the name of the newly-created user in the list.

 8. Choose the Security credentials tab on the user detail page.
-In the Access keys section, choose Create access key.
+In the Access keys section, click Create access key.

-9. On the Access key best practices & alternatives page, choose Application running outside AWS, then choose Next.
+9. On the Access key best practices & alternatives page, choose Application running outside AWS, then click Next.

 10. Set a description tag value for the access key if you wish.
-Then choose Create access key.
+Then click Create access key.

-11. On the Retrieve access keys page, choose either Show to reveal the value of your user's secret access key, or Download .csv file.
-This is your only opportunity to save your secret access key.
-You will need the Access key and Secret access key values for the next step.
+11. On the Retrieve access keys page, click Show to reveal the value of your secret access key.
+Copy the Access key and Secret access key values to the corresponding textboxes in the CubeBackup setup wizard.

 Storage class: Select an Amazon S3 storage class for the backup data.
 Standard-IA or One Zone-IA is recommended.